Global phase space structures in a model of passive descent: A simple glider model

 \subsection{The terminal velocity manifold}

 Terminal velocity is a common notion in popular explanations of fluid forces, defined as the value of velocity which balances wind resistance and gravity such that a falling body can no longer accelerate.
-We can express this concept mathematically with a one-dimensional model of vertical descent, using the same rescalings that we consider above in (\ref{eq:dimensionlessEOM}).
+We can express this concept mathematically with a one-dimensional model of vertical descent, using the same rescalings considered above in (\ref{eq:dimensionlessEOM}),

-From this one degree-of-freedom model, terminal velocity is the point where wind resistance (drag) balances gravity, which is the fixed point (\ref{eq:TerminalVelocity}), $v_{T} = \sqrt{1/C_D}$ in our rescaled coordinates.
-The terminal velocity point is a 0-dimensional object, serving as a codimension 1 structure in the 1-dimensional model.
+This model is identical to (\ref{eq:inertial-v2}) when $v_x=0$, $C_L=0$, and $v_z<0$, because $\sqrt{v^2_z}v_z=-v^2_z$.
+From this one degree-of-freedom model, terminal velocity is the point where wind resistance (drag) balances gravity, which is the fixed point (\ref{eq:TerminalVelocity}), $v_{T} = -\sqrt{1/C_D}$ in our rescaled coordinates.
+The terminal velocity point is a zero-dimensional object, serving as a codimension one structure in the one-dimensional model.
 It acts as a barrier to transport, because all trajectories of velocity approach the fixed point without crossing it.
 A small initial magnitude of velocity can never become larger than terminal velocity, while a large initial magnitude of velocity can never become smaller than terminal velocity.
-It divides the 1-dimensional phase space into two qualitatively distinct regions; those approaching the terminal velocity from below and those approaching it from above.
+It divides the one-dimensional phase space into two qualitatively distinct regions; those approaching the terminal velocity from below and those approaching it from above.

 As discussed in the introduction, the \textit{terminal velocity manifold}, or TVM, divides phase space into two regions without allowing trajectories to cross it on their way to an ultimate fixed point.
-The attracting 1-dimensional structure in the 2-dimensional model, shown in Figure \ref{fig:TVMdemo}, acts as a higher-dimensional analogue of terminal velocity.
-All trajectories rapidly converge onto the manifold and slowly evolve along it regardless of initial condition, just as all trajectories converge to the point of terminal velocity in the 1-dimensional model (\ref{eq:TerminalVelocity}).
-The difference in time scales onto and along the manifold can be seen by the even snapshots in time represented by green dots in Figure \ref{fig:TVMdemo}.
+The attracting one-dimensional structure in the two-dimensional model of \ref{eq:glider model}, shown in Figure \ref{fig:TVMdemo}, acts as a higher-dimensional analogue of terminal velocity.
+All trajectories rapidly converge onto the manifold and slowly evolve along it regardless of initial condition, just as all trajectories converge to the point of terminal velocity in the one-dimensional model (\ref{eq:TerminalVelocity}).
+The difference in time scales onto and along the manifold can be seen by the equally-spaced snapshots in time represented by green dots in Figure \ref{fig:TVMdemo}.